MikeDigitize/Getting_Started_With_TDD/README.md

 ```
 First test passed!

 What we're putting into the balls array is the `i` value as each loop goes round.
-This obviously isn't what we ultimately what to return, but for now it's enough to get the test passing.
+This obviously isn't what we ultimately want to return, but for now it's enough to get the test passing.
 Within the code we now have the foundation for the 5 standard and 2 bonus balls functionality.

 Next requirement.